 Low level of sodium in your blood.
 Celexa can cause a low level of sodium in your blood.
 If you already have a low sodium level, talk with your doctor before starting Celexa.

 Seizures.
 Celexa may cause seizures.
-If you already have seizures before taking the drug, your risk of this side effect with Celexa may be even higher.
+If you have seizures before taking the drug, your risk of this side effect with Celexa may be even higher.
 Before you take Celexa, tell your doctor if you have seizures.

 Allergic reaction.
 If you’ve had an allergic reaction to Celexa or any of its ingredients, your doctor likely won’t prescribe Celexa.
 Ask your doctor what other medications are better options for your condition.